osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 Running OSDF Origin in a Container
 ========================================

+!!! warning "Deprecation warning"
+    This document is outdated and describes an XCache-based OSDF Origin install, which deprecated.
+    Future OSDF Origins should be based on Pelican; documentation for a Pelican-based OSDF Origin install is forthcoming.

 The OSG operates the [Open Science Data Federation](overview.md) (OSDF), which provides organizations with a method to distribute their data in a scalable manner to thousands of jobs without needing to pre-stage data across sites or operate their own scalable infrastructure.